MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/shifts-connector-wizard.md

 ### Remove schedules from teams you want to map

 > [!NOTE]
-> Complete this step if you're mapping Blue Yonder sites to existing teams that have schedules.
+> Complete this step if you're mapping Blue Yonder sites to existing teams that have.
 If you're creating new teams to map to, you can skip this step.

 ## Run the wizard